FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/Development-report.md

 ---
 ## Configuration and change management

-Configuration and change management are key activities to control change to, and maintain the integrity of, a project�s artifacts (code, models, documents).
+Configuration and change management are key activities to control change to, and maintain the integrity of, a projects artifacts (code, models, documents).

 For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).